davorcuricGit/anesthetics-analysis-curic-et.al./README.md

 Make sure that the code has path access to both the functions subdirectory and NCCtoolbox.
 Otherwise it should work as-is.

 3.DEMO
-The demo includes sample data from a quiet-wakefulness recording.
+The demo includes code to derive avalanches from a quiet-wakefulness recording.
+IMPORTANT: Due to file size limitations, the recording is hosted seperately at the following Zenodo repository: 10.5281/zenodo.12725849 (DOI).
+The Zenodo repository also included avalanches (size and duration) across all recordings for a threshold of 1 standard deviation above the mean.
 The recording is sampled at 50Hz and has been filtered to be between 0.1-15hz.
 The recording has already been aligned to the Allan atlas and periods of excessive movement have been removed (replaced by zeros).
-The recording is also spatially downsampled from 256x256 to 128x128 for faster runtime/reduce storage
+The recording is also spatially downsampled from 256x256 to 128x128 which is size used in the manuscript

 The included demo does the following:
 	a.
 Generates avalanches by clustering calcium activations in an extended neighbourhood (generateAvalanches.m)